abhigyan-garg/PharmaDashAndroid/README.md

 <p align="center"> Previous ride history screen </p>

 The process is as easy as it seems.
-Through seamless integration of google maps and payment methods, PharmaDash will act as your gateway towards healing.
+Through seamless integration of Google Maps and payment methods, PharmaDash will act as your gateway towards healing.